 Jonathan Bird hosts an award-winning science program called Jonathan Bird’s Blue World.
-In this video, he does an amazing job explaining the tiny coral creatures and the coral reef ecosystem.
-He does spend a little time at the end talking about zooxanthellae.
+In this video, he does an amazing job explaining the coral reef ecosystem.
+He spends a little time at the end talking about zooxanthellae.
 This is the bacteria that live inside coral and give them their color.
 It might be helpful to discuss this further with younger students after watching the video.

 Learn about the world’s largest coral reef system located off the coast of Australia.
 This video also touches on how ocean pollution threatens coral reefs and ways to help the ocean.